github/opensource.guide/_articles/starting-a-project.md

 * **Adoption and remixing:** Open source projects can be used by anyone for nearly any purpose.
 People can even use it to build other things.
 [WordPress](https://github.com/WordPress), for example, started as a fork of an existing project called [b2](https://github.com/WordPress/book/blob/master/Content/Part%201/2-b2-cafelog.md).

-* **Transparency:** Anyone can inspect an open source project for errors or inconsistencies.
+* **Transparency:** Anyone can inspect an open-source project for errors or inconsistencies.
 Transparency matters to governments like [Bulgaria](https://medium.com/@bozhobg/bulgaria-got-a-law-requiring-open-source-98bf626cf70a) or the [United States](https://sourcecode.cio.gov/), regulated industries like banking or healthcare, and security software like [Let's Encrypt](https://github.com/letsencrypt).

 Open source isn't just for software, either.
 You can open source everything from data sets to books.
-Check out [GitHub Explore](https://github.com/explore) for ideas on what else you can open source.
+Check out [GitHub Explorer](https://github.com/explore) for ideas on what else you can open source.

-### Does open source mean "free of charge"?
+### Does opensource mean "free of charge"?

-One of open source's biggest draws is that it does not cost money.
+One of the open source's biggest draws is that it does not cost money.
 "Free of charge", however, is a byproduct of open source's overall value.

-Because [an open source license requires](https://opensource.org/osd-annotated) that anyone can use, modify, and share your project for nearly any purpose, projects themselves tend to be free of charge.
-If the project cost money to use, anyone could legally make a copy and use the free version instead.
+Because [an open-source license requires](https://opensource.org/osd-annotated) that anyone can use, modify, and share your project for nearly any purpose, projects themselves tend to be free of charge.
+If the project cost money to use, anyone could legally take a copy and use the free version instead.

-As a result, most open source projects are free, but "free of charge" is not part of the open source definition.
+As a result, most open source projects are free, but "free of charge" is not part of the open-source definition.
 There are ways to charge for open source projects indirectly through dual licensing or limited features, while still complying with the official definition of open source.

-## Should I launch my own open source project?
+## Should I launch my open source project?

-The short answer is yes, because no matter the outcome, launching your own project is a great way to learn how open source works.
+The short answer is yes because no matter the outcome, launching your project is a great way to learn how open source works.

-If you've never open sourced a project before, you might be nervous about what people will say, or whether anyone will notice at all.
+If you've never open-sourced a project before, you might be nervous about what people will say, or whether anyone will notice at all.
 If this sounds like you, you're not alone!

 Open source work is like any other creative activity, whether it's writing or painting.
 It can feel scary to share your work with the world, but the only way to get better is to practice - even if you don't have an audience.